UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

 Please make sure you have a recent version of RStudio that includes Quarto (2024.04+).

-Next, we want to install `renv`, which captures the packages and versions your project uses, aiding in reproducibility.
+Next, you want to install `renv`, which captures the packages and versions your project uses, aiding in reproducibility.

 Open RStudio.
+The “Console” tab is where you can ran R commands interactively.
+You can type code here and press “Enter” to see immediate results.
+This is where we will begin in Chapter 0.

+Later in Chapter 1 you will create a **Quarto document** (`.qmd` files) to combine code, output, and text.

-Under the “Console” tab, and after the “\>”, you can go ahead and install the `renv` package.
-To do this, type: install.packages(“renv”). (**Hint**: You may notice that RStudio suggests autofilling names of functions and packages.
+Under the “Console” tab, and after the “\>”, you can install the `renv` package.
+To do this, type: install.packages(“renv”) and press “Enter”.
+(**Hint**: You may notice that RStudio suggests autofilling names of functions and packages.
 To complete this autofill, you can either click the appropriate name, or, navigate to the name using your keyboard’s up/down arrows, and press “tab”.)

 <img src="Images/install_renv_in_console.png"
      alt="Install 'renv' package with install.packages() in the R Console"